ShaliniSinghR/BestBuyAPI/Monify-ExploratoryTesting.md

 	22. Predefined text Name should appear in the Green text box
 	23. User should not be able to create new account if no name has been provided.
 The text field should highlight in red on tapping ADD button
 	24. User should not be able to create new account if no image has been selected.
 "Select an image" pop should appear.
 	25. On successful creation of new Account below should be displayed
-		a.
-Pop up with message "New account was created" [BUG]
+		* Pop up with message "New account was created" [BUG]
-		b.
-Cancel button deletes transaction.
+		* Cancel button deletes transaction.
 	26. User should be able to see new account created on left side menu under "All accounts"
 	27. User should be able to delete account
 	28. User should be able to edit account